Frequently Asked Question

 How do I quickly enter data?

 You can paste values directly from Excel or Google Sheets into multiple data cells.
 Select and copy multiple cells in Excel/Google sheets.
-In the table on TernaryPlot.com, select a cell and paste, now multiple cells will be set.
+In the table on TernaryPlot.com, select the first cell you want to copy to and hit paste, now multiple cells will be set.

 Using a csv file